 When you shut down a logical partition and reactivate the logical partition using a partition profile, the partition profile overlays the resource specifications of the logical partition with the resource specifications in the partition profile.
 Any resource changes that you made to the logical partition using dynamic logical partitioning are lost when you reactivate the logical partition using a partition profile.
-This is desirable when you want to undo dynamic logical partition using the resource specifications that the logical partition had when you shut down the managed system.
+This is desirable when you want to undo dynamic logical partitioning changes to the logical partition.
+However, this is not desirable if you want to reactivate the logical partition using the resource specifications that the logical partition had when you shut down the managed system.
 It is therefore best to keep your partition profiles up to date with the latest resource specifications.
 You can save the current configuration of the logical partition as a partition profile.
 This allows you to avoid having to change partition profiles manually.